jqwik-team/jqwik/docs/README.md

-# jqwik - The Simpler Test Engine
+## A Simpler JUnit Test Engine

-## Why you might want to use an alternative to Jupiter
+### Why you might want to use an alternative to Jupiter

 ### How to get involved and contribute